ms4ndst/VismaReleaseWatcher/README.md

 - Tray icon not visible: click the taskbar up-arrow to show hidden icons and drag the icon to pin it.
 - Icon disappeared: it should be recreated automatically; if not, right-click > Restart.
 - A console window appears: the launcher uses wscript + powershell.exe hidden.
 If you still see a console, ensure no duplicate Startup entries exist that run pwsh.exe directly.
+- If updates never appear but the site clearly changed: check app.log for "304 Not Modified" behavior; you can delete the ApiETag field in config.json to force a full refresh on the next check.
 - Manual start: run the tray app once in the foreground for diagnostics:

   pwsh -NoProfile -STA -ExecutionPolicy Bypass -File "C:\\ProgramData\\VismaReleaseWatcher\\VismaReleaseWatcher.ps1" -ShowBalloon

 ## Notes

+- Change detection uses the WordPress REST API endpoint /wp-json/wp/v2/posts with ETag caching.
+Edits to posts change the signature; new posts trigger a yellow notification.
 - Requires Windows with .NET Windows Forms available (PowerShell 7+ or Windows PowerShell is fine; launcher uses Windows PowerShell for hidden startup).
 - The app dynamically draws the tray icons; no .ico files are required.
 - Network errors are shown as a tray balloon but do not stop the app.